 Enhancing Healthcare Team Outcomes

 Despite treatment, relapses are frequent.
 The biggest obstacle to treatment is treatment compliance.
-A mental health nurse should work with the team and follow up on these patients because many eventually run into legal and work-related problems and assist with coordination and follow-up of care.
-An interprofessional team approach will ultimately result in the best patient outcomes.
-[Level 5]
+A mental health nurse should work with the team, follow up on these patients, and assist with the coordination and follow-up of care, as many eventually run into legal and work-related problems.
+An interprofessional team approach ultimately results in the best patient outcomes.

 References